luisDVA/Caviomorph-Resources/README.md

 📂  relational_data

 Comma-separated text files containing all the redigitized data available in the 36 studies reviewed.
-Two common variables in the files can be used to establish relationships between them; the ‘sp’ column contains the study taxa (observational units) and the ‘study’ column refers to the source of the data.
-Redigitized data is also available as an Open XML workbook (relational_all.xlsx) with a separate worksheet for each file.
+Two common variables in the files can be used to establish relationships between them; the `sp` column contains the study taxa (observational units) and the `study` column refers to the source of the data.
+Redigitized data is also available as single Open XML workbook (`relational_all.xlsx`) with separate worksheets for each file.